NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 and tool's console output.
 This will help track what was performed so that others in the future can recreate your work.

-Another handy debugging tool is the ``disparitydebug`` program, which allows you to generate viewable versions of the intermediate results from the stereo correlation algorithm. ``disparitydebug`` converts information in the disparity image files into two TIFF images that contain horizontal and vertical components of the disparity (i.e. matching offsets for each pixel in the horizontal and vertical directions).
+Another handy debugging tool is the ``disparitydebug`` program (:numref:`disparitydebug`), which allows you to generate viewable versions of the intermediate results from the stereo correlation algorithm. ``disparitydebug`` converts information in the disparity image files into two TIFF images that contain horizontal and vertical components of the disparity (i.e.  matching offsets for each pixel in the horizontal and vertical directions).
 There are actually three flavors of disparity map: the ``-D.tif``, the ``-RD.tif``, and ``-F.tif``.
 You can run ``disparitydebug`` on any of them.
 Each shows the disparity map at the different stages of processing.

 ::